MartinLopezDeIpina/i18n-editorAuditoriaCS_GrupoSertis/README.md

 ## License

-This project is released under the MIT license.
+This project is released under the MIT license .